pace-rs/docs/src/intro.md

 reflection on task durations, and a harmonious balance between work and rest.

-Whether you're a developer, a writer, or anyone who values structured time management, pace provides the framework to log activities, review progress, and optimize how you spend your time.
+Whether you're a developer, a writer, or anyone who values structured time management, pace provides the framework to log activities, reflect on your progress, and optimize how you spend your time.

 With features like the first activity wizard for onboarding new users, real-time configuration validation (upcoming), and personalized activity logs, pace is